WP-API/docs-v2/extending/javascript-client/index.md

 ### Available methods

 Each model and collection contains a list of methods the corrosponding endpoint supports.
-For example, models created from `wp.api.models.Posts` have a method array of:
+For example, models created from `wp.api.models.Post` have a method array of:

 ```
 ["GET", "POST", "PUT", "PATCH", "DELETE"]